UoA-eResearch/roonka_volume_models/blender_2.8/blender28_README.md

 ### Prerequisites

-Please make sure you have installed and enabled the add-ons '3D Printing Toolbox' and [BlenderGIS](https://github.com/domlysz/BlenderGIS) installed for the correct version of Blender.
+Please make sure you have installed and enabled the add-ons:
+* '3D Printing Toolbox'.
+* [BlenderGIS](https://github.com/domlysz/BlenderGIS) installed for the correct version of Blender.

 ### How to install add-ons